 There are limitations.
 If you have a request from a current or potential client on your Facebook page, for example, do not rely on automated responses.
 Actual people need the personal touch.
 Most users are experienced on social media, and they recognize an automated response, so be careful how much you automate.

 But by planning the release times of your posts, over a set period, automation is the answer to your problems.
 Software is available to monitor your accounts, so you are notified whenever someone leaves a comment or mentions your company or brand.
+Or when someone uses a Ladbrokes promo code.

 How do we go about it?
 Let’s start with Twitter.
 Instead of letting it become a drain on productivity, queuing your tweets in advance, and spreading them over the course of a few hours is the solution.
 Two Twitter automation specialists are Twuffer and Tweue, so check them both out and see which one suits you best.
 FYI; research has shown that Tweets of around 110 characters, instead of the maximum allowed of 140, get a 17 percent higher engagement, so keep your messages short and sweet.
 Twitter is a powerful advertising tool.
 Take advantage of it.